 The common name, ‘Wallum Banksia’, is derived from the Aboriginal term for the species.
 ‘Wallum’ is now also applied to name the swampy heathland communities that are dominated by Banksia aemula in Queensland and Northern New South Wales.

-Banksia aemula can be found in Queensland and New South Wales, from Bundaberg to Sydney, in costal, heath, sandy soil areas.
+Banksia aemula can be found in Queensland and New South Wales, from Bundaberg to Sydney, in coastal heath on sandy soils.
 The exception is Agnes Banks Flora Reserve in western Sydney where it occurs naturally about 60kms from the coast.

 Banksia aemula grows as a robust tree to about 8m of height, or can remain as a chunky, spreading shrub that grows in an irregular manner, often giving it the appearance of being sculptured.
 It has a ‘heavy’ appearance, the trunk appearing quite large relative to the tree.
 The reddish coloured bark is corky and attractive, similar to Banksia serrata.
 It would be useful as a screening plant in the garden or make an interesting tree feature.